bentoml/BentoML/docs/source/concepts/model.rst

     my_runner: bentoml.Runner = bento_model.to_runner()

-:code:`bentoml.models.get` returns a :ref:`bentoml.Model <reference/core:Model>`
+``bentoml.models.get`` returns a :ref:`bentoml.Model <reference/core:Model>` instance,
-instance, which is a reference to a saved model entry in the BentoML model store.
-The :code:`bentoml.Model` instance then provides access to the model info and the :code:`to_runner` API for creating a Runner instance from the model.
+which is a reference to a saved model entry in the BentoML model store.
+The ``bentoml.Model`` instance then provides access to the model info and the ``to_runner`` API for creating a Runner instance from the model.

 .. note::

-    BentoML also provides a framework-specific :code:`get` method under each framework module, e.g.: :code:`benotml.pytorch.get`.
-It behaves exactly the same as :code:`bentoml.models.get`, besides that it verifies if the model found was saved with the same framework.
+    BentoML also provides a framework-specific ``get`` method under each framework module, e.g.: ``benotml.pytorch.get``.
+It behaves exactly the same as ``bentoml.models.get``, besides that it verifies if the model found was saved with the same framework.

 Managing Models
 ---------------

 Saved models are stored in BentoML's model store, which is a local file directory maintained by BentoML.
-Users can view and manage all saved models via the :code:`bentoml models` CLI command:
+Users can view and manage all saved models via the ``bentoml models`` CLI command:

 .. tab-set::